 The Law Society

-The biggest organisation overseeing the work of personal injury lawyers in the UK is The Law Society.
-This association represents professionals in England and Wales (there are separate organisations for lawyers in Scotland and Northern Ireland), and provides accreditation to personal injury lawyers who uphold a high standard of legal representation and work hard for their clients.
-It is always recommended to go with an injury solicitor who is a member of The Law Society.
+The Law Society is the biggest organisation overseeing the work of personal injury lawyers in England and Wales (there are separate organisations for Scotland and Northern Ireland).
+The Law Society only provides accreditation to lawyers who uphold high standards of service and care.

-The two main accreditations awarded by The Law Society cover solicitors who specialise in clinical/medical negligence and personal injury.
-The presence of either of these two symbols demonstrate that the injury lawyers in question have been accredited by The Law Society and provide an excellent service in their chosen field.
+The presence of either of these two logos show that the injury lawyers in question have been accredited by The Law Society and provide an excellent service in their chosen field.